sespesogil/automat_euclidean/README.md

 # Updates

-New functions to compare models have been incorporated, as well as estimate the likelihood of finding regions of interest conformation versus randomness (both paired and unpaired tests).
+New functions to compare models have been incorporated.
+Also the possibility to run a permutation analysis based in a regions of interest (ROI) to be able to estimate the likelihood of finding the associated-ROI euclidean conformation by chance (both paired and unpaired tests).